swsugarman/COVID_HousingIsolationFeasibility/README.md

 One of the most important tools for limiting pandemic spread and surge levels is to have individuals with possible COVID exposure or a positive COVID test undergo a 14 day isolation period.
 While a few limited jurisdictions had isolation hotels set up for the homeless or at-risk groups, the standard guidance was that indviduals should isolated at home upon notification of a positive test result or possible exposure.
 The CDC's requirements for home isolation include:
 			- "There is a bedroom where the patient can recover without sharing immediate space with others.
 			- There is a separate bathroom for the patient.
 If this is not feasible, care should be taken to disinfect the bathroom after each use."

-Using the US Census Bureau's
+Using the US Census Bureau's American Housing

 ## American Housing Survey
 The American Housing Survey (AHS) is sponsored by the Department of Housing and Urban Development (HUD) and conducted by the U.S. Census Bureau.
 The survey has been the most comprehensive national housing survey in the United States since its inception in 1973, providing current information on the size, composition, and quality of the nation’s housing and measuring changes in our housing stock as it ages.
 The AHS is a longitudinal housing unit survey conducted biennially in odd-numbered years, with samples redrawn in 1985 and 2015 .